umod/docs/docs/games/rust/hooks/player/CanBypassQueue.md

 ## Usage

 * Called before the player is added to the connection queue
-* Return true to bypass the queue, return nothing will by default queue the player
+* Return true to bypass the queue, return null to queue the player

 ## Examples